10 Facts You Probably Never Knew About Princess Diana

 Ballet was one of her first loves

-As a child in Norfalk, England, little Diana Spencer studied ballet and dreamed of taking the stage with the Royal Ballet.
+As a child in Norfalk, England, young Diana Spencer studied ballet and dreamed of taking the stage with the Royal Ballet.
 Unfortunately, her height held her back, as she eventually grew to nearly 5’11”.
 But her passion for dance remained even after she married Prince Charles in 1981.
 She was known for her generosity in supporting the English National Ballet, both as a private dancer and through fundraising efforts.
 In 1985, she surprised an audience, including the royal family, at the Royal Opera House with a three-minute contemporary dance performance with her friend and former Royal Ballet Principal Wayne Sleep.
-After her death, renowned ballet dancer and choreographer Peter Schaufuss developed a full-length ballet called Diana—The Princess.
+After Princess Diana’s death, renowned ballet dancer and choreographer Peter Schaufuss developed a full-length ballet called Diana—The Princess.
 These are the secrets about Princess Diana that no one knew about until after her death.

 Lady Di wasn’t Charles’s first choice